charles-bucher/charles-bucher.github.io/README.md

 ## What I'm After

-I need a Cloud Support Engineer job.
+I need a Cloud Engineer job.
 Remote preferred, but I'll relocate if the opportunity's right.

 I'm targeting [Competitive salary] to start, with room to grow as I gain experience and certifications.